SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_750_W_TouchPower_TWTA_T5CI.md

 The Touch Power remote control panel can be used either as a remote controller or as a switch remote controller that interfaces specifically with CPI amplifiers.

-This driver allows you to control and monitor parameters of the controller via SNMPv2.
+This connector allows you to control and monitor parameters of the controller via SNMPv2.

 ## About